mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

         df = px.data.gapminder()

         vizro_ai = VizroAI()
-        fig = vizro_ai.plot(df, "The chart should be an animated stacked bar chart with population on the y axis and continent on the x axis with all respective countries, allowing you to observe changes in the population over consecutive years.
-Make sure that y axis range fits entire data.
-Please improve layout and optimize layout of legend.") fig.show()
+        fig = vizro_ai.plot(df,
+              """Visualize GDP per capita over the years for each country using animated map chart.
+              Show countries on the map.
+Increase the width and height of the figure.
+              Set title to be: `GDP per Capita over the years`.
+Use `Blues` as color sequence. """) fig.show()
         ```
     === "Result"